jsuarezruiz/evergine-avalonia-showcase/README.md

 - This project follows the architecture described in the official [Evergine + Avalonia announcement](https://evergine.com/es/soporte-avalonia-en-evergine/): Avalonia acts as the main application container while Evergine is embedded as a dedicated 3D render area.
 - `AutomotiveConfigurator.AvaloniaEvergine.weproj` is the minimal Evergine project file used by the build.
 - Checked-in Evergine runtime content from `src/Content` is copied into the output `Content` folder before compilation, and the build validates the required effect/render-layer/sampler files are present.
-- The renderer path uses `net10.0-windows10.0.19041.0`.

 ## Credits

 This sample is based on the interaction and assets from [`rendercodeninja/automotive-configurator`](https://github.com/rendercodeninja/automotive-configurator).

-The upstream repository is MIT licensed, but its README notes that model files were sourced externally and optimized in Blender.
-Treat the vehicle assets as demo assets until their original license is verified.